ishworaj/ishworaj/README.md

 - 👋 Hi, I’m @ishworaj
-- 👀 I’m interested in learning new technologies and tools for developing AI/apps
+- 👀 I’m interested in learning new technologies and tools
 - 🌱 I’m currently learning RUST LANG/PYTHON
 - 💞️ I’m looking to collaborate on RUST/PYTHON
 - 📫 How to reach me ...